cnd5041/ec-sdk/ec-modes.md

 The traditional mode consists of running at least three EC agents: a gateway, a server, and a client.

-- Gateway
-	- Usually ran in Cloud Foundry, which provides a publicly available route

 ![Gateway Mode](./.images/gatewayMode.png)

 - Server